 Though our time was short we had a great time and could have spent two nights here instead of just one.

-For more information on Kalahari Anib Lodge or make your reservation, please visit the Gondwana Collection website
+For more information on Kalahari Anib Lodge or make your reservation, please click here.

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA